1. Assistant Professor, Department of Economics, Clark University, 2012-present.

 Conferences and Invited Presentations

-2013: Annual Bank Conference on Development Economics (ABCDE) 2013 (Scheduled), Royal Economic Society (RES) Annual Conference, Human Rights Institute at University of Connecticut, ASSA Annual Meetings.
+2013: World Bank Annual Bank Conference on Development Economics (ABCDE), Royal Economic Society Annual Conference, Human Rights Center at the University of Connecticut, American Economic Association Annual Meeting, Ninth Household in Conflict Network Workshop

 2012: Clark University, Eighth Households in Conflict Network (HiCN) Workshop, Oklahoma University, Rochester Institute of Technology.